russross/blackfriday/README.md

 Mmark is forked from blackfriday which started out as a translation from C of [upskirt][4].

+A simular effort is [kramdown-rfc2629][https://github.com/cabo/kramdown-rfc2629] from Carsten Bormann.

 ## Usage

 For basic usage, it is as simple as getting your input into a byte